 As well as Apple and Amazon, several other companies offer refurbished Apple watches.
 For example, in the UK, there are stores like Music Magpie.
 These tend to be a bit more affordable, but do check what is included in the purchase price.
 I’d only purchase a refurbished watch if it offered some sort of warranty.

-The darker coloured Apple watches tend to be the cheapest.
-If you’d like a brighter coloured/limited edition watch, but you don’t want to pay the price, buy one of the darker models and invest in an Apple Watch strap, instead.
+The darker colored Apple watches tend to be the cheapest.
+If you’d like a brighter colored/limited edition watch, but you don’t want to pay the price, buy one of the darker models and invest in an Apple Watch strap, instead.

 4. Apple watches on eBay

 On eBay, you can buy second-hand Apple watches for approx. 40% cheaper than the normal price.
 In most cases, you’ll be buying the watch directly from the person who has previously used it.
 The condition will vary so make sure you check out the photos closely.
 The seller should give an honest depiction of the quality.

 There are a few benefits to this.
 Firstly, the seller can give you a detailed description of the watch and its functions.
 Secondly, the seller can remove the Activation Lock (and you’ll know who to contact in case this lock hasn’t been removed after purchase).

 However, you may also come across some stolen/counterfeit/faulty goods on eBay.
 If your seller cannot answer your questions about the watch (and gives very generic answers), this is definitely a red flag.

 Also, if the seller states ‘no returns’, it will be impossible to get a refund, even if the watch is faulty.
 When shopping on eBay, I always choose sellers who allow refunds (even if I have to cover the cost of the return shipping).
 A